cbergmeir/RSNNS/README.md

 RSNNS: Neural Networks in R using the Stuttgart Neural Network Simulator (SNNS)

 TODOs for the next version:

 - Remove printf throughout the code (replace commented printf's with Rprintf, diff of commit May-15h)
-- mention JavaNNS in documentation
+- include pruning in the high-level api
-- include pruning (at least as a demo)
+- include visualization functionality as in https://gist.github.com/fawda123/7471137

 - use the "colorspace" package for heatmaps
 - add JSS paper as vignette